$847,040

 Storm Recovery Funding Mobilized

-While strides have been made, Hurricane Helene’s impact is still being felt in far Western North Carolina.
+Hurricane Helene’s impact in late 2024 was devastating and far-reaching.
 This once-in-a-century storm ravaged our small mountain communities, leaving physical, emotional, and financial destruction in its wake.
-Recovery will take years and the dedicated effort of agencies like these:

 Organizations Awarded